Celia: A Slave

 Neither Newsom nor Gorsuch was rich, but for both of them a lifetime of hard work and shrewd management had brought satisfying rewards.
 Newsom’s farming region was noted for its healthy herds of livestock and its impressive crops of wheat, rye, corn, and oats.
 In 1850 Newsom owned, in addition to his eight hundred acres of land, eighteen horses, six milch cows, twenty-seven beef cattle, seventy pigs, twenty-five sheep, and two oxen.
 Gorsuch owned twelve horses, fifty pigs, thirty sheep, some forty cows, and flocks of chickens and ducks.
 Both Newsom and Gorsuch had been able to provide opportunities and advantages to their children.
 Even in 1855, when Newsom was sixty-five and a widower, he shared his house with two daughters who were nineteen and thirty-six, to say nothing of the latter’s four children, who ranged in age from twelve to four.

 These family farmers, almost archetypal of the mid-nineteenthcentury American, one a western “pioneer,” the other a settled native of the East and a “class leader” in the local Methodist Episcopal church, seem far removed from the popular image of the cotton-growing slaveholder.
-Yet in 1850, 36 percent of the slave labor force had nothing to do with cotton cultivation; 43 percent lived on plantations or farms with fifteen or fewer slaves.
-Edward Gorsuch owned twelve slaves including four young adult field hands.
+Yet in 1850, 36 percent of the slave labor force had nothing to do with cotton cultivation; 43 percent lived on plantations or farms with fifteen or fewer slaves.1 Edward Gorsuch owned twelve slaves including four young adult field hands.
 Robert Newsom owned five male slaves including a five-year-old boy.
 Then, in 1850, he purchased a girl named Celia, who was about fourteen, the same age as his own youngest child, Mary.
-There was nothing unusual …
+There was nothing unusual about such…

 This article is available to online subscribers only.